coolfren/Trax/readme.md

 # Trax
 Trax is a web framework for Haxe similar to Express.

 This project is still work in progress.
-Expect missing features.
+Expect missing features and bugs.
 (Pull requests are always welcome!)

 ## TODO
 - [x] Implement middleware